Frances Julia Wedgwood: Non-fictional works in philosophy, religion, literature and history

 Having abandoned fiction Wedgwood embarked on a prolific career in prose writing.
 She authored in total well over a hundred journal articles, publishing in central venues at the time such as the Westminster Review, Macmillan's Magazine, the Spectator, the Contemporary Review and many others.

 In 1860-1861 Wedgwood published a two-part philosophical dialogue on the philosophical and theological significance of On the Origin of Species.
 She argued that evolution was compatible with Christianity.
 In response, her uncle Charles Darwin wrote her, stating "I must tell you how much I admire your Article (...)
 I think that you understand my book perfectly, and that I find a very rare event with my critics".

 In 1862 she published an essay defending the imitative theory of the origin of language against the theory of Friedrich Max Muller.
 She followed it up with another defence in 1866.
 She argued that language must be understood to have emerged continuously from the behaviours of other animals, consistent with evolution.
 Disseminating her father's mimetic origin of language theory in both her Macmillan's magazine (1862) and Westminster Review (1866) articles, Wedgwood's voice manifests through the way difficult concepts are broached for the non-specialist audience.
 However, the input of Hensleigh Wedgwood is perceptible to anyone who has read his work in great detail.

 During the 1860s, she also published articles on utilitarianism, Hegel, free will and determinism, science and religion, and feminism.

 She was a close friend of Robert Browning for some years, and their correspondence survives for the years 1863 to 1870.

 In 1870, Wedgwood published a much lauded book on the life and historical significance of John Wesley.
-She set up her own household in Notting Hill and in the following years she helped her uncle Charles Darwin translate the works of Linnaeus as well as publishing an array of clear and precise articles on science, religion, philosophy, literature, and social reform.
+She set up her own household in Notting Hill and in the following years she helped her uncle Charles Darwin translate the works of Linnaeus as well as publishing an array of articles on science, religion, philosophy, literature, and social reform.

 In the Spectator, she published a large number of anonymous articles on topics including science and religion, positivism, free will, Aristotle, ancient Roman and Greek philosophy, John Stuart Mill, Henry Sidgwick, feminism, and more.